Roshanaka9hunnidbands/Windows-taking-too-long-to-shut-down/README.md

    - Locate the 2.4 GHz receiver under **Universal Serial Bus controllers** or **Human Interface Devices**.
    - Make sure the receiver is listed and recognized by the system.
 3. **Disable the Receiver**:
    - Right-click on the 2.4 GHz receiver in Device Manager and select **Disable device**.
-This prevents interference with the existing controllers' 2.4 GHz connection.
+This prevents interference with the existing controller's 2.4 GHz connection.

 #### 2. Adjusting GameInput Service Settings